cove9988/cove9988.github.io/_posts/2024-01-01-2024-The-Dawn-of-AI-Consciousness-and Humanity-Future.md

   teaser: assets/gesture-calculator/thumbnail.png
 ---

-# 2024: The Dawn of AI Consciousness and Humanity's Future #
 **Originally Published by Paulg.**

 2023 was the year when artificial intelligence began to exert its influence.
 The evolutionary path of AI reveals that it is a continuation of species evolution.
 It did not start with the liberation of low-skilled labor, as commonly believed, but rather with the augmentation of human intelligence and knowledge.
 The result is that AI now surpasses any individual human in terms of knowledge capabilities.